 Polling Place: Polling Place Locator

-ID Requirements: All voters will be required to provide identification before voting or obtaining an absentee ballot.
+ID Requirements: All voters will be required to provide identification before voting.
 The personal identification that may be presented shall either be:

 -A South Dakota driver’s license or non-driver ID card

--A current student photo ID issued by a South Dakota high school or post-secondary education institution
+-Current student photo identification card from a South Dakota high school or South Dakota accredited institution of higher education

 If you do not have a photo ID, you can sign a personal identification affidavit.